Windmills in a field at sunset

 Brain Cancer Chromosomes.

-Race in Science, Technology, and Medicine
+Race in Science, Technology & Medicine

 This series brought together Black, Indigenous and other scholars and professionals of color (BIPOC) from around the nation to explore the intersections of race, racism and scientific practice.
 Speakers shared personal experiences and how they design their work for equity and justice, addressing race in such issues as energy infrastructure, nuclear arms control, algorithmic accountability, machine learning, artificial intelligence, and synthetic biology.